RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 The output is composed of:

 - entity: the coupled module
-- coupled: the couterpart module
+- coupled: the counterpart module
 - degree: the percentage of shared commits where these modules are coupled
 - average-revs: a weighted number of total revisions for these modules

 _Note_: you can have a high average-revs and a low degree, it means there's a lot of revisions, but only few are shared by the two modules.
-At the oposite, high degree and low average-revs means a strong coupling but stable modules.
+At the opposite, high degree and low average-revs means a strong coupling but stable modules.

 Suggested tool: [Evolution Radar](http://www.inf.usi.ch/phd/dambros/tools/evoradar.php)

 Yet, Temporal Coupling suffers from limitations and biases.
 The code base may be maintained by several teams, including a timespan to measure coupling might be necessary (see chapter 12).
 Also, some important coupling occurs between commits, then you have to dig into the code.
-Finally, renaming module resets counters when using Code Maat, it can sounds problematic, but it's also a good signal that some refactoring happened.
+Finally, renaming module reset counters when using Code Maat, it can sound problematic, but it's also a good signal that some refactoring happened.

 ### Catch Architectural Decay

-[Manny Lehman](https://en.wikipedia.org/wiki/Manny_Lehman_%28computer_scientist%29) also expressed another law: it states a program that is used _undergoes continual change or becomes progressively less used_.
+[Manny Lehman](https://en.wikipedia.org/wiki/Manny_Lehman_%28computer_scientist%29) also expressed another law: it states program that is used _undergoes continual change or becomes progressively less used_.

 We're going to use a new repo for the analysis.
 Clone the repo: `git clone https://github.com/SirCmpwn/Craft.Net.git`
 Extract logs: `git log --pretty=format:'[%h] %an %ad %s' --date=short --numstat --before=2014-08-08 > craft_evo_complete.log`
-Mesure the Sum of Coupling: `maat -l craft_evo_complete.log -c git -a soc`
+Measure the Sum of Coupling: `maat -l craft_evo_complete.log -c git -a soc`

-First module observed, _MinecraftServer_ seems to have a lot of coupling.
+The first module observed, _MinecraftServer_ seems to have a lot of couplings.
 We're going to run a trend analysis on this module.

-First activity for this module is in 2012, so we extract logs for first year as a first period: `git log --pretty=format:'[%h] %an %ad %s' --date=short --numstat --before=2013-01-01 > craft_evo_130101.log`
+First activity for this module is in 2012, so we extract logs for the first year as a first period: `git log --pretty=format:'[%h] %an %ad %s' --date=short --numstat --before=2013-01-01 > craft_evo_130101.log`
 Then we run a temporal coupling analysis: `maat -l craft_evo_130101.log -c git -a coupling > craft_coupling_130101.csv`

 Then we repeat this process for a period over 2013 to 2014: